exakat/exakat/docs/Rules.rst

 #####################

+$this is automatically accessible to closures.

-When closure were introduced in PHP, they couldn't use the $this variable, making is cumbersome to access local properties when the closure was created within an object.
+When closures were introduced in PHP, they couldn't use the $this variable, making is cumbersome to access local properties when the closure was created within an object.

 .. code-block:: php